inbo/lifewatch-meeting-2018/README.md

 ### Tutorials

 As more and more open data becomes available, it is crucial to provide methods for scientists to efficiently access these data.
 The `R` language is a popular programming language for researchers working in the field of ecology.
 Hence, we contribute to and create R packages that enable data access.
-Two tutorials were presented to introduce two of these packages: `rgbif` (contirbution) and `wateRinfo` (lifewatch develeopment).
+Two tutorials were presented to introduce two of these packages: `rgbif` (contribution) and `wateRinfo` (lifewatch development).

-The [rgbif package](https://github.com/ropensci/rgbif) gives you access to data from [GBIF](https://www.gbif.org/), were we contribute our biodiversity data.
-The tutorial illustrates how you can use the package to search and download data from GBIF and how to create and interactive map of the downloaded data.
+The [rgbif package](https://github.com/ropensci/rgbif) gives you access to data from [GBIF](https://www.gbif.org/), where we contribute our biodiversity data.
+The tutorial illustrates how you can use the package to search and download data from GBIF and how to create an interactive map of the downloaded data.

 The [wateRinfo package](https://github.com/inbo/waterinfo) package provides data access to the [waterinfo.be](https://www.waterinfo.be/) data, the data portal provided by the Flemish environmental agency (VMM).
-Different meteorological, flow and fysico-chemical variables are provided for set of stations.
+Different meteorological, flow and physico-chemical variables are provided for a set of stations.

 Find out more about the [tutorials](./package_tutorials/README.md).